Background and request for advice

 The public sector decentralisation has made the implementation of national government objectives largely a regional matter.
 It will obviously be very difficult to meet these objectives without additional national involvement.
 The southwest delta seems to have its hands full with various issues (such as a rapidly declining working-age population), which can undermine efforts to adequately deal with the threats and opportunities posed by the sustainability challenges mentioned above.
 This Rli advisory report can provide insight into what the national government will need to do to realise its objectives.

-The expected publication date is early 2019.
+The expected publication date is 26 March 2019.

 Composition of the committee